bborncr/FeatherM0-TTN-Getting-Started/README.md

 ```
 ### Example Sketch
 Before the next section please register an account on The Things Network (https://thethingsnetwork.org).
-The example sketch can be found in the folder `ttn-anarduino-otaa`.
+The example sketch can be found in the folder `ttn-featherm0-otaa`.
 This sketch is different from the default example sketch and contains changes that are required for the US915 band and TTN.
 #### Register a new Device in The Things Network
 * In the Console select Applications-->Register Application.
 * Add an Applications ID.
 In my case `ttn-getting-started`.